Best Practices for Secure Session Management in Node

 February 13th, 2020 | By Karan Gandhi | 7 min read

 In a web application, data is transferred from a browser to a server over HTTP.
-In modern applications, we use the HTTPS protocol, which is HTTP over TLS/SSL (secure connection), to transfer data securely.
+In modern applications, we use the HTTPS protocol, which is HTTP over TLS or SSL (secure connection), to transfer data securely.

-We can use sessions to store users' settings like when not authenticated.
-Post authentication sessions are used to identify authenticated users.
-Sessions fulfill an important role between user authentication and authorization.
+We can use sessions to store users' settings when they are not authenticated.
+Post-authentication sessions are used to identify authenticated users.
+Sessions fulfill a relevant role in user authentication and authorization.

 Exploring Sessions